-Initial Meeting with Educational Agency Leadership
+Initial Meeting

-The IDEA Onsite Monitoring Review process will begin with an initial meeting.
+Both Tier 3 and Tier 2 review processes will begin with an initial meeting.
 The Department and SST personnel will meet with the educational agency's leadership team to provide an overview of the specific activities/steps and timelines of the review process that will be conducted.
-This meeting typically lasts 60 minutes and can be conducted in-person or virtually.
-The following staff are recommended to be included in the initial meeting:
+This meeting typically lasts 60-90 minutes.
+The following staff must be included in the initial meeting:

 - Superintendent

 - Treasurer/Fiscal officer

-- Building administrators
+- · Building administrators

 - Curriculum supervisor/coordinator

 - EMIS coordinator

 - Special education director

 - Educational agency One Plan facilitator

 - Management company special education representative, if applicable

 - Sponsor representative, if applicable